UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 - Go to uidai.gov.in

-- Try "Verify Aadhaar" with any Aadhaar number — if this fails too, UIDAI service is down
+- Try "Verify Aadhaar" with any Aadhaar number—if this fails too, the UIDAI service is down

-- Alternatively, try an Aadhaar authentication from a completely different application (like UIDAI's own app) — if all fail, it is a service issue
+- Alternatively, try an Aadhaar authentication from a completely different application (like UIDAI's own app)—if all fail, you face a service issue

 - UIDAI's status page or social media (@UIDAI on Twitter) usually posts about extended outages